lolainta/NYCU-CD-2023-Fall/report/README.md

 ## Feedback to T.A.s

 - The workflow I provided in homework 2 did not be applied in this project.
 I hope that we can have it in the next project.
-- Interesting, for the feedback section in the first homework, I requested the colored diff output.
-And it is implemented in the second homework.
-And for the second homework, I requested and provided the workflow at the feedback section.
-However, I am running out of ideas for writing the feedback section in this homework.
+- In this homework, since we need to compile many object files, it is good to use jobserver to speed up the compilation.
+I had added the `-j` option in the `Makefile` and it works well.
+The pull request is [here](https://github.com/compiler-f23/hw3-tmpl-contributions-welcome/pull/3/files).
+I hope that we can use it in the next project.